 Indiana Land Based Gambling Laws

 Casinos were not allowed in Indiana until 1993.
 The Riverboat Gaming Act was passed in 1993 allowing 10 riverboat casinos to be set up in the state.
 The first riverboat casino opened to the public in 1995.
 In 2004 the law was amended to increase the number of riverboat casinos in the state.
 Eventually, land-based casinos were allowed.
 Today there are 13 casinos in the state.
 Two of them are racinos – the combination of racetracks and casinos.
 These casinos offer a wide range of games including poker, video poker, table games, slot games, and keno.
 In 2012 an Indian tribe wanted to set up an off-reservation in the state but the Governor did not sign the compact that would have set a precedent for other tribes wishing to build off-reservation casinos in the state.
+In 2019 the state of Indiana enacted domestic sports betting laws and now have domestic and online sports betting services available to residents and visitors.

 Indiana Gambling Laws & Statutes